Bradgatia: Description

 Bradgatia linfordensis is a petalonamid, consisting of up to six or more fronds, which radiates from a central anchor point, or holdfast, at its base.
 As such, it has been likened to a compressed cabbage.
 The fronds themselves are regularly spaced out from one another suggesting that Bradgatia was fairly rigid, and which could grow up to 300 mm in height, towering over some of the smaller petalonamids around it.

 Distribution

 Bradgatia has been found in the Charnwood Forest in England, at Mistaken Point and Bonavista Peninsula in Newfoundland and also in British Columbia.
 These fossils are dated from 565 to 575 mya.
+Alongside this, it has also been recently described from the 550 million year old Inner Meadow site, also in Newfoundland, placing it within the White Sea assemblage.